-Indianapolis in Indiana is an energetic city that’s bursting with awesome attractions and amazing activities!
+Indianapolis, the capitol of Indiana, is an energetic city that’s bursting with awesome attractions and amazing activities!
 It’s no surprise that visitors get overwhelmed by the sheer volume of things to do in Indianapolis.
 Rest assured that ours is the definitive list of what to do in this epic city!

 From sprawling parks to a historic library, Indianapolis is full of beautiful public spaces!
 There’s also a number of incredible museums and galleries that will blow your mind away.
-Whether you’re learning to throw an axe or tasting the best beers in the city, there are also so many quirky activities to experience in Indianapolis!
+Whether you’re learning to throw an axe or tasting the best beers in the city, there are so many quirky activities to experience in Indianapolis!

 With so many fun places to discover, this may be your best holiday yet!
 To find out why ‘Indy’ (as locals fondly call their city) is such a cool city, stick close to our wonderful list of things to do in Indianapolis!

-Top Things to Do in Indianapolis
+- Unusual Things to Do in Indianapolis

 Our top 10 things to do in Indianapolis, you will see everything from marveling at world-class art to pretending to be a CIA agent!

 Due to its high quality and great diversity, local cuisine is one of the top Indianapolis attractions!